DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-The aim of this module is to develop the student’s knowledge and implementation skills in the area of data structures and algorithms.
-Students will develop an understanding of a range of abstract data types (arrays, sets, lists, stacks, queues, trees, graphs) and algorithms (searching, sorting, tree and graph traversals, Monte Carlo method, computational methods) and gain practical experience in their implementation using Java.
+The aim of this module is to develop the student’s theoretical knowledge and practical implementation skills in data structures and algorithms.
+Students will develop an understanding of a range of abstract data types (arrays, sets, lists, stacks, queues, trees, graphs) and algorithms (searching, sorting, tree and graph traversals, computational methods) and gain practical experience in their implementation using C++.
 The use of advanced OOP language features will be introduced to achieve generic algorithm implementations of practical value.
 Students will gain an understanding of selection criteria for different data structures and algorithms, suitable for a given application, and develop a well-founded approach to design and evaluation of algorithms based on computational complexity analysis and run-time measurements.
 Problem-reduction and problem-solving ability will be developed by working through problems, from abstract solution concept to concrete implementation and by designing and evaluating solutions to open-ended problems.

 Learning Outcomes